What are the different types of weathering?

-Most rocks are very hard.
-However, a very small amount of water can cause them to break.
-When water seeps into cracks and freezes it then expands.
+Most rocks are tough.
+However, a tiny amount of water can cause them to break.
+When water seeps into cracks and freezes, it then expands.
 This powerful force can increase the size of cracks.
 Over time the repeated freeze-thaw action of water can break rocks apart.
-Eventually, pieces of rock break off creating scree.
+Eventually, pieces of rock break off, creating scree.

 Exfoliation or Onion Skin Weathering

-Chemical weathering causes an alteration to the chemical composition of rock due to a reaction.
-Water that is slightly acidic can disolve rock.
+Chemical weathering causes an alteration to the chemical composition of the rock due to a reaction.
+Slightly acidic water can dissolve rock.
 An example of this would be slightly acidic rain changing the chemical composition of limestone to form a limestone pavement.
 This occurs on the surface and along the joints and bedding planes of limestone.
-You can also see evidence of this on buidlings made from limestone.
+You can also see evidence of this in buildings made from limestone.

 The image below shows limestone that has been chemically weathered.
 The resulting formation is known as a limestone pavement.
-You can find out more about these in the limestone area of the site.
+You can learn more about these in the limestone area of the site.

 Biological weathering is the effect of living things.
-For example as the roots of a tree extend into the ground they can prise rocks apart.
-Ivy growing up a building can cause bricks to loosen.
+For example, as the roots of a tree extend into the ground, they can prise rocks apart.
+Ivy growing up on the side of a building can cause bricks to loosen.
 It also occurs on a much smaller scale through lichen and moss.

 Use the images below to explore related GeoTopics.